 Leah utilizes her love and passion for her heritage, country and religion as an educator and administrator at Joseph and Florence Mandel Jewish Day School.
 Her goals are to develop educated Jewish students who are proud of their identity and will become lifelong active members of the Jewish community.

-Jenny Emery has worked in the Joseph and Florence Mandel Jewish Day School office for over 11 years as an Administrative Assistant.
+Jenny Emery has worked in the Joseph and Florence Mandel Jewish Day School office since 2007 as an Administrative Assistant.
 Previously, she was a stay-at-home mom.
 Jenny graduated from Bowling Green State in 1982 with a Bachelor of Science Degree in Business Administration.

-Ron Hale has worked at the Joseph and Florence Mandel Jewish Day School as the Building and Operations Manager for the past 22 years.
+Ron Hale has worked at the Joseph and Florence Mandel Jewish Day School as the Building and Operations Manager for over 20 years.
 Ron graduated from Cleveland State University in 1986 with a Bachelor of Science degree in Social Sciences.

-Janet Keane has worked at the Joseph and Florence Mandel Jewish Day School as the Chief Financial Officer for the last 14 years.
+Janet Keane has worked at the Joseph and Florence Mandel Jewish Day School since 2015 as the school's Chief Financial Officer.
 Previously, she was a Regional Controller for McDonald’s Corporation.
 Janet graduated from Siena College in 1987 with a Bachelor of Science Degree in Finance and has lived in the Cleveland area since 1994.

 Abigail Silverman has over fifteen years of combined work experience in both Jewish Communal Service and Brand Marketing.
 Prior to joining the Joseph and Florence Mandel Jewish Day School, she most recently worked at Nestle doing brand marketing and consumer product innovation.
 Abigail has also worked for Jewish National Fund, the Jewish Federation of Metropolitan Chicago, and founded a program called JET (Jewish Experiences for Teens) in Columbus, Ohio.
 Abigail has an MBA with a concentration in Marketing from the Fisher College of Business at The Ohio State University and a Bachelor of Arts in Psychology from The University of Michigan.
 Abigail and her husband live in Shaker Heights and have two children, Rafi and Sasha, who are proud Mandel JDS students.
 In her spare time, Abigail enjoys obstacle course racing, running, traveling, and spending time with her family.